insight-platform/Similari/README.md

 # Similari

-The purpose of crate is to provide tools to build vector embedded im-memory similarity engines.
+The purpose of crate is to provide tools to build in-memory vector similarity engines.

 Similarity calculation is the important resource demanding task in machine learning and AI systems.

-Vectors in similarity engines are compared by calculating of n-dimensional distance - Euclidian, Cosine or another one.
+Vectors in similarity engines are compared by calculating of n-dimensional distance - Euclidian, cosine or another one.
 The distance is used to estimate how the vectors are close between each other.

 The library helps to build various kinds of similarity engines - the simplest one is that holds vector features and allows compare new vectors against the ones kept in the database.
 More sophisticated engines operates over tracks - series of observations for the same feature collected during the lifecycle.
 Such kind of systems are often used in video processing or other class of systems where observer receives fuzzy or changing observation results.

-The crate provides the tools to gather tracks build track storages, find similar tracks, and merge them.
+The crate provides the tools to gather tracks, build track storages, find similar tracks, and merge them.
 The crate doesn't provide any persistence layer yet.

 ## Performance